natanast/Seq2Viz/README.md

 2. Explore sample clustering and relationships in the **`PCA Plot`** tab.
 3. Visualize differential expression in the **`Volcano Plot`** and **`Heatmap`** tabs.

-## Test Data
+## Example Data & Output

-To help you try the app quickly, example files are included in `example_data/`.
+The app includes **example data** to help you explore its features and understand the workflow.\
+The files are available in the `example_data/` folder of the repository.

 **Files**